Text Size

 Matthew 28:16-20

-But the eleven disciples went into Galilee, to the mountain where Jesus had sent them.
-When they saw Him, they bowed down to Him, but some doubted.
-Jesus came to them and spoke to them, saying, “All authority has been given to me in heaven and on earth.
+Meanwhile, the eleven disciples went to Galilee, to the mountain Jesus had designated.
+When they saw Him, they worshiped Him, but some doubted.
+Then Jesus came to them and said, “All authority in heaven and on earth has been given to Me.

 SameBook